Starting up a business in South Africa is a straightforward process, however, investors need to be mindful of a number of mandatory steps.

 Investors who open a company in South Africa will also be interested in the taxation requirements.
 Our team briefly lists these below:

-- Corporate income tax: investors interested in starting up a business in South Africa should keep in mind that this tax has a value of 28%;
+- Corporate income tax: investors interested in starting up a business in South Africa should keep in mind that this tax has a value of 28%; this is approximately the same as in other countries, such as Argentina, where investors pay 25% – 35% for different brackets of earnings;

 - Withholding tax: 20% in case of dividend payments to individuals, trusts, and foreign persons; exemptions apply;